Use iCloud with the Photos app

 With the Photos app, you can store and organise photos and videos on your Apple devices (iPhone, iPad, iPod touch, Mac or Apple TV).
 You can do more with Photos on your Apple devices when you turn on iCloud.
 And with the iCloud for Windows app, you can also access your photos and videos on a PC.

-First, see Set up your iPad to use iCloud with the Photos app.
-Then learn what you can do with iCloud and Photos on any device or on iCloud.com.
+Learn what you can do with iCloud and Photos on any device or on iCloud.com.